Introduction

 -

-Instructs the plugin to generate an application image for a specific platform.
+Instructs the plugin to use jlink to generate an application image for a specific platform.

 By default, the plugin generates an image for the platform it runs on.
 To create images for other platforms, you need to call thetargetPlatform